-The 2017 President’s Celebration will be held Tuesday, June 27, 5:30PM, at the Embassy Suites, 3225 158th Avenue SE, Bellevue.
+There will be no regular noon meeting this Tuesday.
+Instead, Bellevue Rotary will be holding its Annual President’s Celebration, 5:30PM, at the Embassy Suites, 3225 158th Avenue SE, Bellevue.
 There will be a no-host bar, dinner, and free parking.
 Dress is business.
-There is no charge for Bellevue Rotarians.
 Cost for guest is $60 per person, billed to your Rotary account.

 The Inspiration Playground, Bellevue Rotary’s signature project, which we have spent the last 5 years working to create, is opening on Wednesday, June 28th!
 The Sensory Garden Component will open in Summer 2018.

 Please mark the date on your calendars and come to the Bellevue Downtown Park, 10241 NE 4th St, from 3:00-6:00PM, to celebrate with us.
 Ribbon cutting is at 3:30PM, and there will be live music, fun activities, and food trucks.

 Bellevue Rotary will be manning a table to continue to sell leaves, flowers, and animals during the grand opening.
 Please contact Pat Naselow if you can help.
 Also, go to the Inspiration Playground Facebook page to “like” and share the information with your friends and family.

 Bellevue Rotary member Joyce Shaffer, along with Liliana Alberto, spoke recently to the club on Brain Health.
 In response to numerous requests from members, Joyce has provided this link to read her full published article on FrontiersIn.org, entitled “Neuroplasticity and Clinical Practice: Building Brain Power for Health.”